Inspiration for Music can strike at any time and from my experience they usually does.

 I think it is a good, free, simple app and worth a try.

 If you are looking for an app that can read, play scores and also helps in writing lyrics then Notation Pad is going to be the perfect match for you.

 The cool part is that it allows you to send your saved music files to other people or other devices in the standard MusicXML file format.

 MusicXML files are quite handy and is supported on large number of devices today.

 So all in all Notation Pad is also a good free and helpful app to rely on.

-Medly is also a music writing app but with a twist.
+Medly is also a quite popular music writing app but with a twist.

 As medly allows you to create and experiment with sequences of loops and offers a broad list of typical sounds from different genres.